ckaestne/seai/lectures/07_architecture/architecture.md

 # Learning Goals

+* Understand important quality considerations when using ML components
+* Follow a design process to explicitly reason about alternative designs and their quality tradeoffs
 * Create architectural models to reason about relevant characteristics
-* Understand important quality considerations when using ML components
 * Gather data to make informed decisions about what ML technique to use and where and how to deploy it

+* Identify to what degree isolating an AI component is possible and benefitial
+* Critique the decision of where an AI model lives (e.g., cloud vs edge vs hybrid), considering the relevant tradeoffs
 * Deliberate how and when to update models and how to collect telemetry

-* Critique the decision of where an AI model lives (e.g., cloud vs edge vs hybrid), considering the relevant tradeoffs

 ---